It took roughly 500 years for anyone to significantly improve upon the noble sport of shuffleboard.

 Like the original Electric Shuffle in The Wharf, this one contains 10 shuffleboard tables in all.
 Each one has its own semi-private space and the all-important magical tech wired into it, which is accessible from the table’s touchscreen.
 You can use it to upload photos, divvy up your teams, choose your game, keep score and more.

-See how happy these two are?
-That’s because they’ve been playing Electric Shuffle’s modern, tech-enabled take on classic shuffleboard Amplifier, which is made considerably easier thanks to automatic scoring, plus a variation on boules called Eclipse where the aim is to land the puck as close to a central black spot as possible, and also Territory which makes the most of the computer wizardry at hand by dividing the table into hundreds of virtual hexagons, each coloured the same as the puck that they’re closest to.
+Electric Shuffle’s modern, tech-enabled takes on the classic shuffleboard game include Amplifier, which is made considerably easier thanks to automatic scoring; a variation on boules called Eclipse where the aim is to land the puck as close to a central black spot as possible; and also Territory, which makes the most of the computer wizardry at hand by dividing the table into hundreds of virtual hexagons, each coloured the same as the puck that they’re closest to.
 The aim is to capture as many hexagons as possible, by either landing pucks in the most empty space, or huddling up to enemy pucks to ‘steal’ theirs.
 It gets very tactical very quickly.